nathan-wallace/octo-presso/README.md

 users can adjust colors and sizes directly on the page.
 It's great for content demos that need live customization controls.

+## AI-Driven Creative Engagement

+Creative design comes alive when paired with insight from AI.
+Combine templates like `AiLanding` and `CreativeCampaign` to build dynamic pages that adapt to your audience.
+These components help you launch experiences that grab attention and encourage deeper interaction.

 ## Resetting the Project

 Run `npm run reset` to reinstall dependencies, remove build artifacts (including `node_modules`, `.svelte-kit` and the generated `docs` directory) and rebuild the application from a clean slate.
 This command invokes `scripts/reset-project.js` under the hood and also runs `npm run check` to verify the project.